Nagarjune1/Genetic-Pathfinding-Processing/README.md

 - Change crossover function to handle obstacles better
 - Optimize fitness function
 - Change vehicles into circles which 'fly' around according to a vector (use flowfields to implement this)
+- Change how obstacles are stored.
+Instead of keeping track of two points, keep track of all of the cells.

 **Usage**